ezekg/flint/README.md

 **Flint is a seemingly simple Sass based grid-system** capable of complex responsive layouts customized at each breakpoint, all while using a single mixin.
 All of your layout settings are housed in a simple config file.
-Flint handles the layout, you do the rest.
+Flint will only output the code you need, and nothing else.
+Flint handles the hard stuff, you do the rest.
+Enjoy,

 Config
 ------